gonzalo123/ui5-docker2/README.md

 With the RabbitMQ server we're going to use the official docker image so we don't need to create one Dockerfile

 We also have changed a little bit our Nginx configuration.
 We want to use Nginx to serve backend and also socket.io server.
-That's because we don't want to expose different ports to the internet.
+That's because we don't want to expose different ports to internet.

 ```yaml
 server {